MDStebel/ISS-Real-Time-Tracker-3D-Public/README.md

 Selected source code from the app for educational purposes.
 For iOS, iPadOS, & watchOS.

+### August 8, 2025 Version 7.21
+■ Improvements

+∙ SkyDome points and orbital colors now conform to the satellite color code convention used throughout the app.

+∙ General UI improvements throughout

+∙ Performance tuning throughout the iOS and watchOS apps.

 ### August 7, 2025 Version 7.20.17
 ■ Improvements